javadfarah/digikala/README.md

 >even crontab not runing on (playwright official docker image)

->so if any one wants do this seleniume is much beter!
+>so if any one wants to do this seleniume is much beter!